Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Upcoming and deprecated features

 When improvements are made, you replace things and get rid of others.
 Many familiar features are available in the new editor, some are being worked on, and others won't be available.
-Go here for more details on planned and deprecated features.
+See Confluence Cloud editor roadmap for more information on planned and deprecated features.